GN Computer Services

 Computer Repairs, Apple Mac Repairs, PC Repairs and Laptop Repairs in Stirling, Falkirk, Dunblane, Cumbernauld, Alloa, Grangemouth, Linlithgow.

 GN Computers Services began in 1996; originally as authorised resellers for big name computer brand such as Dell, Apple, IBM and HP.
 With the advent of the Internet and online sales, one by one these brands shifted to ‘direct sales’ business models and our focus shifted to selling second user refurbished PC computers and Apple Mac computers.
 We also created new links with the largest computer component suppliers that became the basis of our comprehensive computer repairs service.

-We have been in the computer business for a very long time; we have thousands of satisfied customers, we have hundreds of regular customers and we are the only computer company in Scotland with 50 plus 5-Star Google reviews.
+We have been in the computer business for a very long time; we have thousands of satisfied customers, we have hundreds of regular customers and we are the only computer company in Scotland with more than 50 5-Star Google reviews.

 We can only achieve this by consistently selling excellent value computers and providing an efficient, cost effective computer repairs service.